-53. Religions of Mankind.
-(I).-A survey of the more important religions of the world, historical, and present day, and their relation to each other; a basis for a better understanding, making for an appreciation of other religions and the Christian religion.
+53. (I).
+Religions of Mankind,-A survey of the more important religions of the world, historical, and present day, and their relation to each other; a basis for a better understanding, making for an appreciation of other religions and the Christian religion.